 Musically, the album deserves the top mark without any doubt.
 This is one of the richest and fantastic sounding sludge/progressive metal albums I have listened to for a long long time.
 Hands down.
 Unconsciously, as an artist myself, I constantly thought about the number of elements they put together here, in each song, and it is unbelievable.
 Compositions never let you down, Mastodon, doesn’t offer anybody anything poor to hear in this album.
 That’s it.
 This was the task, and Mastodon created a timeless classic piece.

 Additionally, I have to mention a few more things that start with the vocals.
 I have never enjoyed Mastodon vocals this much before, and especially this is because of how much every single member improved their vocals.
 I am blown away by every single vocal line they have written for each section.
-Troy Sanders, is probably the greatest metal singer of the 21st century, at least my favorite.
+Troy Sanders, is probably one of the greatest metal singers of the 21st century, at least my favorite.
 However, these qualities weren’t good enough for a band like Mastodon, and they worked on each section’s vocal channels separately.